tytydraco/yessleep/out/Bones_for_Buddy.md

 “Here you go, boy.”

-On the third night, he went back without the oil lamp this time.
+On the third night, he went back without the oil lamp.

 Buddy had grabbed most of the bones by now so this was to be his last trip.

 He knelt down, picking up what was left.

 All the bones in Buddy’s hole were long and straight.
-They looked like bones he’d seen before, but these didn’t look like an animal.
+They looked like the bones he’d seen before, but these didn’t look like an animal.

 He reached into the hole and pulled out a skull.
 Then hands.
 Then feet.